 Applications should be submitted through the Electronic Residency Application Service (ERAS) of the National Resident Matching Program (NRMP).
 A link to the ERAS system can also be found on the NRMP website.

 Each year, ERAS accepts applications beginning September 1.
-After your completed application is reviewed, you will be notified via e-mail regarding the need for an interview.
+After your completed application is reviewed by a diverse committee, you will be notified via e-mail regarding the need for an interview.
 Interviews are conducted by invitation only and will be scheduled from November through late January.

 Dr. Blair Ford